What Is Lead Scoring

 The Final Thought

 Hopefully, by now, you have a better idea of what lead scoring is and how to integrate it into your marketing strategy.
 There’s always more than we can cover in a single article.
-So why not make an effort to talk to the conversion rate optimisation (CRO) consultation team at MediaOne about leading scoring or anything else for that matter, and let’s see how we can combine our experiences to make your project a success.
+So why not make an effort to talk to the conversion rate optimization (CRO) consultation team at MediaOne about leading scoring or anything else for that matter, and let’s see how we can combine our experiences to make your project a success.